Nesciosquid/docs/articles/native-platforms/android/04-user-profile.md

 ##### B. APP METADATA

-The `appMetadata` map contains fields that are usually added via a Rule, which is read-only for the native platform.
+The `appMetadata` map contains fields that are usually added via a Hook, which is read-only for the native platform.

 ##### C. EXTRA INFO